Prakash4844/Let-s-Learn-Linux/README.md

 <H1 align="center">Let's Learn Linux</H1>

 > **Note**
-> This Project needs contributors to migrate content from Linux Journey to Let's Learn Linux.
+> This Project needs contributors to pull content from Linux Journey to Let's Learn Linux.
 Only basic knowledge of HTML, Markdown and Hugo is needed for contribution. please help us out if you can.

 #### Note: The Linux Journey site is now online again, so development of this project might be really slow or not at all.
 ### To clone Use following Method